kawaii5/izbicki.me/blog/Conversions.md

 #Conversions Between Character Strings in Haskell vs. C++

 ##Understanding Return Types in Haskell vs. C++
 I found `:t` fascinating when learning Haskell.
 This command explains how to use a function by showing what types it uses.
-For example, `show` converts types into `String`:

 ```Haskell
     ghci> :t show
     show :: Show a => a -> String
 ```
+In the above example, `:t` explains how `show` works.
+It's format is `Show a` and then it takes in a variable `a` and outputs a `String`. `:t` tells me what kinds of types each function takes.
+However, there are types which output similar values but are stored as different types such as `String`, `ByteString`, and `Text` (in Haskell).

 ---
 Programming languages have many different ways to store characters, like a string.
 Haskell can store characters in `String`, `ByteString` and `Text`.
 Converting between a `String`, `ByteString`, and `Text` is important because functions ask for different types.
-For example, `writeBS :: ByteString -> Snap ()` asks for `ByteString`.
-If we put any other way of storing characters, like a `String`, there will be an error message.
+For example, `writeBS :: ByteString -> Snap ()` asks for a `ByteString`.
+If we use any other way of storing characters, like a `String`, there will be an error message such as in the example below.

 ```Haskell
     ghci> writeBS "hello"